Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ### Using a managed identity

-To use the starter for server side SSL you will need to add the following to your application.properties (if the application is using Spring Cloud Config Server for its configuration add it to the bootstrap.yml of the application)
+To use the starter for server side SSL, you will need to add the following to your application.properties (if the application is using Spring Cloud Config Server for its configuration add it to the bootstrap.yml of the application)